cicsdev/cics-java-liberty-restapp/README.md

 Install the latest version of the IBM CICS Explorer [see](https://www.ibm.com/support/pages/cics-explorer-downloads)

 Import the projects into Eclipse using **File &rarr; Import &rarr; General &rarr; Existing projects into workspace &rarr; Select archive file** and select the downloaded zip as the archive.
-Ensure you select **Search for nested projects**.
+Ensure you select **Search for nested projects** and include the CICS Bundle project `com.ibm.cicsdev.wlp.restapp.cicsbundle`.

 To resolve build issues in Eclipse you should configure the application project's build-path to add your preferred combination of CICS TS, JDK, and Liberty's Enterprise Java libraries (Java EE or Jakarta EE).
 On the `cics-java-liberty-restapp-app` project select Select **Build Path  &rarr; Configure Build Path  &rarr; Java Build Path** then on the **Libraries** tab, click **Add Library CICS with Enterprise Java and Liberty** and choose the appropriate CICS and Enterprise Java versions.
-If the project build correctly the Eclipse Problems view should no longer have any errors displayed.
+If the project built correctly the Eclipse Problems view should no longer have any errors displayed.

 ## Deploying